 The park has views of Rangitoto Island, the site of a dormant volcano formed just 600 years ago, and the tranquil waters of the Hauraki Gulf.
 The park is right next to Takapuna Beach, so it’s popular with swimmers, surfers and paddleboarders — or if you prefer to stay out of the water, you can sometimes watch dolphins and killer whales in the deeper water.

 If camping outside isn’t your thing, the park offers some reasonably comfortable cabins that are suitable for two people.
 For everyone else, there are both powered and non-powered sites for you to pitch a tent or park your campervan.
-In terms of facilities, the park is pretty well equipped — with communal bathrooms, a kitchen with fridges and stoves, and a laundry.
+In terms of facilities, the park is well-equipped — with communal bathrooms, a kitchen with fridges and stoves, and a laundry.

 Waiheke Island is a lifestyle destination.
 It has an incredible selection of beaches, vineyards and olive groves for you to visit — plus some of the most stunning coastal views you will ever see.
 While the island does have some premium accommodation options, the Poukaraka Flats Campground in the Whakanewha Regional Park is a popular destination for travellers on a budget.